-Asian shares rise as Fed cheer offsets trade, UK angst
+Asian shares climb on dovish Fed, but Brexit hurdle looms

-TOKYO (Reuters) - Asian stocks edged higher on Thursday after the Federal Reserve signaled rate settings were likely to remain accommodative but the imminent UK election and a deadline for Sino-U.S. trade talks kept investors cautious.
+TOKYO (Reuters) - Asian stocks rose on Thursday to the highest in a month after the Federal Reserve signaled rate settings were likely to remain accommodative, but the imminent UK election and a deadline for Sino-U.S. trade talks kept investors cautious.

-Capping broader gains was a fall in oil prices after data showed an unexpected increase in U.S. crude inventories, which hit some energy stocks in the region.

 The Fed kept interest rates unchanged, as expected, at its policy meeting on Wednesday but indicated interest rates would remain on hold, which nudged Wall Street stocks higher.

-That helped MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS to rise 0.2%.
-Japan's Nikkei stock index .N225 climbed 0.11% and U.S. stock futures ESc1 rose 0.06%.
-Australian shares were down 0.29%, however, weighed by the energy sector after the fall in oil prices.
+That helped MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS climb 0.8% to the highest since Nov.
+11. Japan's Nikkei stock index .N225 rose 0.18% and U.S. stock futures ESc1 edged up 0.1%.
+Australian shares were down 0.7%, however, weighed by the financial sector after a money-laundering scandal.

 “The Fed’s accommodative stance does support equities, but the chance of a disruptive election outcome in Britain is very real,” said Michael McCarthy, chief market strategist at CMC Markets in Sydney.

 “You also have the U.S.-China trade problem.
-We’re likely to see subdued trading and some investors make lock in profits as the day progresses.”
+We’re likely to see subdued trading and some investors may lock in profits as the day progresses.”

 The S&P 500 .SPX rose 0.29% on Wednesday after the Fed's rate decision, which included enough dovish tones to cheer markets.